SirMekus/ego/README.md

 Alternatively, if you already have an array (say from submitted form data), instead of building the payload, you can just dump it into the library via the `prepareForPayment()` method and the library will automatically build it for you.
 Even if the array is nested, it will fetch the first matching key/value pair required to create a request payload.
 This means that a model (that has been turned into an array can be passed to it as well).

 >NB: How the payload is built is dependent on the underlying payment gateway.
-A gateway may require 5 parameters while the contributor of the particular payment gateway feature (in this package) may just cater for 2.
+A gateway may require 5 parameters while the contributor of the particular payment gateway feature (in this package) may just cater for 2 in the `prepareForPayment()` method.
 If the remaining 3 are important, it is recommended you manually set the payload instead.

  E.g:
 ```php